What Is Fury of Dracula?

 - Sometimes you'll want to devote hunters to clearing old locations from the trail with the search action simply to prevent their matured effects.

 - Even if you want to ambush with an encounter card when a hunter finds your trail, sometimes you can bluff and have them waste a search action to trigger it for you.

-- Pay attention to how many items a hero has; the less, the more vulnerable they are in combat.
-Strive to take them on one at a time, and play escape cards if they gang up on you.
+- Pay attention to how many items a hero has; the fewer, the more vulnerable they are in combat.
+Strive to take them on one at a time and play escape cards if they gang up on you.
 Remember that the hunter Mina automatically has a bite counter, so she only needs to be bitten once more before being defeated.

 Advanced Rules and Resources

 Fury of Dracula takes a bit of time and effort to learn, but once you have it down, you'll be rewarded with a well-balanced game that incorporates deduction, risks, bluffing, and a little bit of luck.
 Its variable player count, impressive components, and fun theme make it a great present for any serious gamer and well worth its $60 price tag.
 Your replay value is also high, as your experience will change when playing different hunters or Dracula, and you can use the advanced rules once you're comfortable, which I'll leave you to discover in the game's rulebook.
 There's also a detailed online FAQ that answers additional questions regarding rules.

 I've enjoyed this classic with several friends, and as long as you have someone aboard who knows the rules, newbies catch on quickly.
 But for now, as we eagerly await more Fantasy Flight gems, share your experiences with Fury of Dracula, and I'll see you at our next gaming review!

 © 2018 Jeremy Gill

 Poppy from Enoshima, Japan on December 11, 2018: